BedrockSolutions/ansible-role-common/docs/README.md

 ```
 >__Note:__ In both examples, the `version` field can be a branch, tag, or commit hash.

-The plugins are now available, and the commands can be invoked using
+The plugins are now available, and the role can be imported or included
+as `bedrock.common`.

+## Command Invocation

+The role is made up of commands can be invoked using the following
-the following syntax:
+syntax:

 ```yaml
 - import_role